kfusilier/codedependent.io/content/blog/js-palindrome/index.md

 ```
 Not so fast.
 This is a mistake I’ve seen enough of, so it’s worth mentioning.

-We can not check for array equality the same way we do with data primitives (post on what are data primitives?) in JavaScript.
+We can not check for array equality the same way we do with data primitives in JavaScript.
 ```javascript
 “cat” === “cat” => true.